dukesheikhaden/NFL-Live-Stats-Explorer/README.md

 | Athletes | `.../seasons/{year}/athletes` |
 | Specific game summary | `site.api.espn.com/apis/site/v2/sports/football/nfl/summary?event={gameId}` |

-> Note: `sports.core.api.espn.com` (the "core" API used above) returns deeply linked `$ref` resources — good for exploring the full data graph. `site.api.espn.com` (the "site" API) returns flatter, more consumable JSON and is usually faster to build against for a live scores/stats app.
-Most projects like this end up using `site.api.espn.com` for the day-to-day calls and dip into the core API only for things the site API doesn't expose.

 ## How it works

 1. Fetch the current week's scoreboard to list live/upcoming/completed games.